If you suffer from a herniated disc in your lower back, the popular Cat & Cow Yoga stretch can bring you some relief.

 Of course it is up to you to practice it gently but it is a stretch that does not require any unusual twisting or movement of the spine.

-Jump to the Yoga poses you should avoid with a herniated disc in the lower back section to understand which types of poses you need to avoid ans why, it you have a disc condition.
+See this article for exercises you should avoid with a herniated disc in the lower back to help you understand which types of poses you need to avoid ans why, it you have a disc condition.

 What’s more, it is the pelvis that controls the movement and not the back.
 So you will not be using your back muscles to perform the movements.
 The spine just follows the movements of the pelvis back and forth in a smooth and natural fashion.